p00temkin/arctang/README.md

 ### What ARCS are in your wallet?

-To get a console print of ARC assets you can use the --listarcs option, either with the --walletname (for your arcs) or --address option (for any arcs)
+To get a console print of ARC assets you can use the LIST action, either with the --walletname (for your arcs) or --address option (for any arcs)

    ```
    java -jar ./arctang.jar --chain TESTNET --action LIST --walletname bob